 The Effect Of Cannabis In Depression

-When considering the hyper energetic mania episodes, you are bound to go into a serious depressive phase once the mania wears off.
-And again, in this case the effectiveness of Cannabis is in questions.
+When considering the hyper-energetic mania episodes, you are bound to go into a serious depressive phase once the mania wears off.
+And again, in this case, the effectiveness of Cannabis is in questions.

 One thing is certain though, Cannabis has been scientifically proven as a strong and natural antidepressant.
 So, how does it pile up here?

-While going for low dosage of THC, it has been seen that the patient is able to feel happy thanks to the psychoactive ingredients that boosts serotonin.
+While going for the low dosage of THC, it has been seen that the patient is able to feel happy thanks to the psychoactive ingredients that boost serotonin.
 For those of you who are unaware, Serotonin is a very crucial neurotransmitter that is considered to be a key ingredient when it comes to enhancing the mood.

 But then again, THC’s are psychoactive so people often opt for the more effect Non-Psychoactive brethren, Cannabinoid.

 Similar to THC, Cannabinoid also helps to boost up the level of serotonin, but unlike THC.
 CBD doesn’t contain the psychoactive properties and helps to stabilize the mood further without making you feel “High”.